LSNJLAW SM

 Food insecurity is a nationwide problem.
 When schools are closed during the summer break, many children need access to healthy and nourishing meals.
 The Summer Electronic Benefit Transfer (EBT) program can help vulnerable low-income families meet this need.

-Congress created the nationwide Summer EBT program in 2022 to combat child hunger throughout the summer for students who depend on school meals.
+In 2022, Congress created the nationwide Summer EBT program to combat child hunger throughout the summer for students who depend on school meals.
 Cash assistance is provided to eligible students who receive free or reduced-price meals at school.

 Who is eligible?